ClemsonSoCUnix/django-anyvcs/README.md

 which is one of '-' (deny access), 'r' (read-only access), or 'rw' (read and write access).

-`VCSREPO_USER_REVERSE_FUNCTION` (default: None)
+`VCSREPO_USER_ACL_FUNCTION` (default: None)
-If set, this function is called with two parameters: a repository and a rights string which is one of '-', 'r', or 'rw'.
-The function should return a sequence of users which hold exactly this level of access for the given repository.
+If set, this function is called with one parameter which is a repository.
+The function should return a `dict` which maps `auth.User` instances to a rights string, one of '-', 'r', or 'rw' for the given repository.

-`VCSREPO_GROUP_REVERSE_FUNCTION` (default: None)
+`VCSREPO_GROUP_ACL_FUNCTION` (default: None)
-If set, this function is called with two parameters: a repository and a rights string which is one of '-', 'r', or 'rw'.
-The function should return a sequence of groups which hold exactly this level of access for the given repository.
+If set, this function is called with one parameter which is a repository.
+The function should return a `dict` which maps `auth.Group` instances to a rights string, one of '-', 'r', or 'rw' for the given repository.

 When used with [django-sshkey][1], a setting similar to this will tie together the two apps: